What is the purpose of the SFST in OUI investigations?

 Enhance your knowledge for the Maine Criminal Justice Academy Test.
 Utilize flashcards and multiple choice questions with detailed explanations to ace your exam!

-The purpose of the Standardized Field Sobriety Tests (SFST) in Operating Under the Influence (OUI) investigations is primarily to assess impairment.
-These tests are designed to evaluate a driver's physical and mental abilities, helping law enforcement determine whether a person is impaired by alcohol or drugs.
+The purpose of the Standardized Field Sobriety Tests (SFST) in Operating Under the Influence (OUI) investigations is to assess impairment.
+These tests are specifically designed to evaluate a driver's physical and mental capabilities in relation to their ability to operate a motor vehicle safely.
+During an OUI investigation, law enforcement officers use SFSTs, which typically include tasks like the HGN (Horizontal Gaze Nystagmus) test, the Walk-and-Turn test, and the One-Leg Stand test, to determine if an individual is exhibiting signs of alcohol or drug impairment.

 Subscribe